 Interek provides full testing solution for your electrical toys, including safety testing and certification.

-Intertek provides testing and certification solutions for many different electrical and electronic products.
+Intertek provides quality assurance solutions for many different electrical and electronic products.
 Electrical and electronic toys are core to our business, among the many products we test and industries we serve.
-Interek provides full testing solution for your electrical toys, including safety testing and certification.
-At Intertek Hong Kong, we mainly provide EMC and FCC testing services.
+Interek provides full testing solution for your electrical toys, including safety/EMC/EMI/RF/Chemical testing and certification.

-How to apply for testing?
-Applicant should fill in the application form and submit it with samples and required documents (e.g. circuit diagram, user manual).
-Local clients may also use our free Pickup & Delivery(P&D) Service for samples submission.
+Step 3 - Submit sample(s) and required documents (e.g. circuit diagram, user manual).
+Local clients may also use our free Pickup & Delivery(P&D) Service for sample submission.
 Please call our P&D Hotline at 2173-8168.

 The tests contain: